flashyincceo/cooking-a-snake/README.md

 A text game in Python where you have to cook a snake before it can poison you.

+### How to install ###
+1. Make sure you have Python installed (https://www.python.org/downloads/)
+2. Download main.py
+3. Run main.py
+4. Execute the command playCookTheSnake() in a Python shell
+5. Enjoy!

 ### The rules ###

 - After you are bitten 3 times, the game is over